 H. Lee Herron, DVM

-Previously, Lee managed the biosciences division of Georgia Tech’s Advanced Technology Development Center (ATDC), advising early stage life science companies.
+Prior to joining GRA, Lee managed the biosciences division of Georgia Tech’s Advanced Technology Development Center (ATDC), advising early-stage life science companies.
 In his earlier career, he founded SeaLite Sciences, Inc., a company that developed and commercialized diagnostic products and molecular biology reagents derived from a light-emitting protein found in jellyfish.
 He was also a founding team member of three other bioscience companies: Biopool International, Inc., CytRx Corporation, and Theragenics Corporation.
 Lee also worked with German biotech company BRAHMS AG to establish its North American operations.

-Lee holds a Doctor of Veterinary Medicine degree from The University of Georgia.
+Lee holds a Doctor of Veterinary Medicine degree from The University of Georgia; additionally, he completed an internship at Cornell University.
 He also studied experimental pathology at Emory University.